Syndace/python-omemo/functionality.md

         - [x] this interface transparently handles caching
         - [x] the interface represents generic key-value storage with opaque keys and values
     - [ ] automatic migrations between storage format versions are provided
-        - [ ] a legacy python-omemo to modern python-omemo migration tool is provided
-        - [ ] a libsignal to python-omemo migration tool will be provided in the future(, as part of the legacy backend?)
     - [x] storage consistency is guaranteed
         - [x] write operations MUST NOT cache or defer but perform the writing operation right away
         - [x] when encrypting or decrypting, changes to the state are only persisted when success is guaranteed

 - [ ] a convenience method to verify consistency (and fix) of the server-side data with the local data is provided
-    - [ ] whether these consistency checks are ran automatically, e.g. once during library startup/once per day etc. is WIP
+    - [ ] these checks are not ran automatically, but the documentation includes a hint and examples run the checks after startup

 # Part of the respective backends

+- [ ] a state migration tool/function is provided for migration from legacy python-omemo to the new storage format
+- [ ] a state migration tool/function is provided for migration from libsignal to python-omemo

 - [ ] convenience functions for XML (de)serialization is provided using the ElementTree API
     - [ ] this part is fully optional, the application may take care of (de)serialization itself
-    - [ ] installed only when doing `pip install python-omemo-backend-foo[xml]`
+    - [ ] installed only when doing `pip install python-omemo-backend-foo[etree]`